Characters: Friendship Is Magic: Rarity

 - Femme Fatale: A benign example but she's not above seducing other ponies to get what she wants.

-- Girly Bruiser: Was the first to attack the manticore, was more than prepared to lay down a whooping to protect Spike in "Dragon Quest" and later straight-up slugs a changeling right in the face; all the while looking fabulous.
+- Girly Bruiser: Rarity is very classically feminine and dainty, but she has some rather tomboyish traits, as well.
+She can do pretty well at sports or physical activities (once she gets over her distaste for dirt and muck), she is quick to accept a challenge, tends to get surprisingly physical in a fight, and is in fact usually one of the first of the Mane Six to get ready to fight.
+Specifically, she was the first to attack the manticore, was more than prepared to lay down a whupping to protect Spike in "Dragon Quest" and later straight-up slugs a changeling right in the face; all the while looking fabulous.

 - Good Old Hoofticuffs: Despite her proficiency with levitation, every time she's gotten into a serious fight, she's opted to get her hooves dirty.